 Since Neptune is the planet of illusion, it also rules the media.

-Television projects images that are not true; we are sold ideas through the media that might not correspond to the reality; the entertainment industry sells us something that doesn’t exist.
+Television projects images that are not true; we are sold ideas through the media that might not correspond to reality; the entertainment industry sells us something that doesn’t exist.

 Beautiful illusions can serve as inspiration and motivation, but if mistaken for reality, it can result in unhappiness and deception.